ramses-tech/nefertari/docs/source/event_handlers.rst

             ...

 **nefertari.events.trigger_instead**
-    Decorator which allows view method to trigged another event instead of default one.
-In the example above collection GET requests (``UsersView.index``) will trigger event which corresponds to item PATCH (``update``).
+    Decorator which allows view method to trigger another event instead of the default one.
+In the example above collection GET requests (``UsersView.index``) will trigger the event which corresponds to item PATCH (``update``).

 .. code-block:: python